petter-holmberg/elements/README.md

 `Mutable` describes a type that is both `Loadable` and `Storable`, and defines a function `at` that returns either a reference or a constant reference to its held object.

-### Linear traversal

-`Position` describes a `Movable` object representing the position in a range, with a function `increment` that moves it to the next position in a range.
-Elements in the range are not necessarily visitable more than once.

-`Forward_position` describes a `Regular` `Position` object where elements in the range may be visited multiple times.

-`Bidirectional_position` describes a `Forward_position` type with a function `decrement` that moves it to the previous position in a range.

 ### Ranges